Recommendations

 A short animated film featuring the comic strip character Krazy Kat, as well as some caricatures of well-known actors of the time.
 Here is the verified list of Hollywood actors portrayed in the cartoon in the order of their appearance (courtesy of film historian David Ezell): Ben Turpin, Krazy Kat imitates Charlie Chaplin and then Groucho Marx, Eddie Cantor (he says his signature line "whoopee!), Laurel and Hardy, then Charlie Chaplin "really" appears (throwing pies) and finally, Joe E Brown is seen with a golf club.

-The influence of Manny Gould in Hollywood Goes Krazy can be felt in the way modern Short films handle artistic bravery.
+The influence of Manny Gould in Hollywood Goes Krazy can be felt in the way modern Animation films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1932 release set a high bar for atmospheric immersion.

 Dir: Reggie Morris